 Frequently Asked Questions

 Don't see your question answered here?
 Email Dr. Gottfried for a direct response.
-If your question becomes a common one, he'll also post it here (generically, of course).
+If your question becomes a common one, he'll also post it here (anonymously, of course).
 Please remember that email is not a secure medium so confidentiality cannot be assured.

 How do I know if therapy is right for me?